 A conservative selection at the Bookmark Restaurant, so hit the streets.

-At $114 a night for a suite, it is hard to beat.
+With suites from $160 a night, it is hard to beat.